Guide to Accessibility Compliance for CANVAS Users

 Canvas High Contrast Feature

 Low vision and color blind users who need more contrast for text and interface elements may want to use the "High Contrast Styles" feature in Canvas.
 This option can be found in the User Account > Settings > Feature Options area (at the bottom of the page).
-See the "How do I change my User Settings?"
-Canvas guide (at the bottom of the page) to see a screen shot.
+See the "How do I enable the high contrast user interface as a student?" page and the "How do I change my User Settings?"
+Canvas guide and turn on feature at the bottom of the page.
 Note that with the High Contrast feature turned on, the left side Global Navigation bar will revert to gray and lose the SRJC branding.

 Data tables that have a row or column of header cells need to have code that indicates to a screen reader that there are header cells.
 TH tags in the code behind the scenes associates the header cells with the appropriate data cells.
 The scope attribute added to the TH tags will help further by identifying a header cell as either "col" for column or "row" for row.